kapral18/playwriter/playwriter/src/prompt.md

 if nothing happened you may need to wait before the action completes, using something like `page.waitForNavigation({timeout: 3000})` or `await page.waitForLoadState('networkidle', {timeout: 3000})`

+if nothing happens it could also means that you clicked the wrong button or link. try to search for other appropriate elements to click or submit

 ## event listeners